Csgoodman/cloud-functions/GCF-OpenWeather/README.md

 # Open Weather Map API
 To change what location you are targeting with the Open Weather Map API, download **city.list.json.gz** and locate your desired city ID [here](http://bulk.openweathermap.org/sample/).

+# Open Weather Map API Key
+You can generate your own API key by going [here](https://home.openweathermap.org/api_keys) and creating a free account.
+This will be passed to the GCF via the **secrets** field in the Fivetran UI when setting up the cloud function connector.